 Home: Arsenal's 2020/21 home kit by adidas is directly inspired by the club's 'Art Deco' era of the 1930s and 1940s and by the tile flooring in Highbury's iconic marble hall.
 Even the deeper shade of red incorporated throughout the design is synonymous with Gunners history.
 You can buy the home kit from just £60 on Arsenal Direct.

-Away (leaked): The 2020/21 Arsenal away kit is said to be inspired by the iconic marble halls at the club's former home at Highbury.
-The shorts are expected to be maroon, paired with white socks, making it a similar look overall to the 2007/08 away strip.
+Away: The 2020/21 Arsenal away kit draws inspiration from the iconic marble halls at the club's former home at Highbury.
+The club wants to 'unite generations' by celebrating the past with a modern shirt that also points to the future.

 Home: They won't be a Premier League team next season, but Bournemouth are already wearing their 2020/21 home kit following its launch – and it'll be available to buy at the official team shop.

 Away: Bournemouth's new away kit for next season is inspired by the sea and the town's location on England's south coast.
 The graphic incorporated into the blue and turquoise design pays tribute to Bournemouth Pier.

 Home: Brighton are moving away from traditional blue and white stripes for the 2020/21 season and have adopted a white pinstriped look that pays homage to the club's 1983 shirt, which was worn in the FA Cup at Wembley.
 It's available on the club's store here.

 Away: Brighton's yellow away jersey is also a throwback to the 1980s glory days.
 The Seagulls were wearing a kit similar to this one for the 1983 FA Cup semi-final against Sheffield Wednesday, which booked their date in the final at Wembley.